Insight - In "dash for cash", gold ETF investors hold on

 Gold ETFs offer easy access as they are traded on stock exchanges similar to stocks.
 Bullion acquired is held by the funds' custodians and are used to create and back shares of the ETFs.

-Since its launch in November 2004, the No. 1 SPDR Gold Trust has added over 1,250 tonnes of gold, slightly more than China or Switzerland.
+Since its launch in November 2004, the No. 1 SPDR Gold Trust has bought over 1,250 tonnes of gold in the open market, slightly more than China or Switzerland.

 Bullion holdings of SPDR Gold Trust, however, were still sharply below a record of 1,320 tonnes set in July 2010, even as the price of the metal rose to a record above $1,920 an ounce earlier this month.